 The seafood in Kerry is wild, local, and fresh as can be.
 Within a few miles of your restaurant, fishermen are hauling in catches of crab, mussels, salmon, mackerel, cod, hake, sole, lobster, scallops, oysters, John Dory, turbot, monkfish, and prawns and driving them straight to the restaurant’s kitchen.
 The southwest of Ireland is also famous for its grass-fed beef, lamb, and locally produced cheeses.
 For dessert, you have to try Murphy’s Ice Cream.
-Yes, they have the basic flavors—and those are delicious—but they also scoop up originals such as Irish Cream Liqueur, Carmelised Brown Bread, and Dingle Sea Salt.
+Yes, they have the basic flavors—and those are delicious—but they also scoop up originals such as Chocolate Whiskey, Irish Brown Bread, and Dingle Sea Salt.
 Sean and Kieran Murphy opened in Dingle in 2000 and have branched out with shops in Killarney, Galway, Dublin, and Kildare.
 One of their secrets is that their ice cream is made from the milk of Kerry cows, a rare breed indigenous to this region.
 Ireland is now one of the world’s top destinations for craft food producers, and Murphy’s is a great way to sample the time and energy that goes into carefully prepared Irish craft foods.

 Prime picnic spot

-Everywhere.
+Everywhere!
 Seriously, everywhere you go on the Dingle Peninsula, Ring of Kerry, or Beara Peninsula is a great picnic spot.
-Two that get you far off the beaten path, so you probably won’t see another soul: In a quiet field about a five-minute walk from the road on the Dingle Peninsula, you can actually find the abandoned school house made famous in the film Ryan’s Daughter.
+Two that get you far off the beaten path, so you probably won’t see another soul: In a quiet field about a five-minute walk from the road on the Dingle Peninsula, you can actually find the abandoned school house made famous by the film Ryan’s Daughter.
 Picnic here in the late afternoon, when the light over the Blasket Islands is magnificent.
 About 30 minutes south of Kenmare on the Beara Peninsula, there is a turnoff (away from the sea) toward Gleninchaquin, where you’ll have the waterfall and lake in an incredibly bucolic glen all to yourself.